Tiger FM

 By Ronald Ssemagonja

-The Special Envoy of the President of Uganda on Buganda Affairs, Joseph Mukasa Sewava, has urged young people not to provoke security agencies during and after the upcoming general elections on 15 January 2026.
-He made the remarks during special prayers held at Kitebi Primary School playground, encouraging all eligible Ugandans to vote and then return home to allow the voting process to proceed smoothly.
+The Special Envoy of the President of Uganda on Buganda Affairs, Joseph Mukasa Sewava, has urged young people not to provoke security agencies during and after the forthcoming general elections scheduled for 15 January 2026.